Jennifer Conlon, Visiting Assistant Professor, Writing

 Elena Makarion, Assistant Professor, Writing

-Elena holds an MFA in Creative Writing from the University of North Carolina at Greensboro, an MA in Literature and Creative Writing from Harvard University, and a PhD (ABD) in Rhetoric and Composition from the University of North Carolina at Greensboro.
-Her areas of interest include Narrative Medicine, Rhetoric of Health and Medicine, Fiction writing, 19th and 20th Century American and British Literature, Agency and Authorship, and Women’s and Gender Studies.
+Elena holds an MFA in Creative Writing from the University of North Carolina at Greensboro, an MA in Literature and Creative Writing from Harvard University, and a PhD in Rhetoric and Composition and Post-Baccalaureate Certificate in Women’s, Gender, and Sexuality Studies from the University of North Carolina at Greensboro.
+Her areas of interest include Writing Studies, Medical and Health Rhetoric, Disability Studies, Fiction writing, 19th and 20th Century Transatlantic Literature, Agency and Authorship, Women’s and Gender Studies, and Gothic Literature.

 Kaitlin Moore, Assistant Professor, Literature